We offer Comprehensive Healthy Home & Energy Assessments to guide you in achieving a Healthier, More Efficient Home

-There may be some additional costs for “add on services” such as extended travel, larger homes, multiple heating or water heating units.
+There may be additional costs for “add-on services” such as extended travel, larger homes, and multiple heating or water heating units.
 If applicable, those will be calculated and disclosed upfront when the appointment is set up.

 See "Compare Our Services" for more details.

 See "How can I pay for my services?" to see options.